 H3 – Academic Behavior has significant impact on Academic Success of STEM undergraduate

-Social Cognative Career Theory is a framework that examine the role of academic behavior as a mediator in the relationship between career aspiration and academic success(Lent et al., 1994).
+Social Cognative Career Theory is a framework that examine the role of academic behavior as a mediator in the relationship between areer aspiration and academic success(Lent et al., 1994).
 Adeokun and Opoko (2015) examined the correlation between students' motivation in selecting architectural courses and their likelihood of remaining within the architectural profession.
-A study conducted by Van Rooki et al., (2018), identifies the significant impact onacademic adjustment and motivation in relation to the influence of the academic success. .Another study conducted by (Oracion & Abina, (2021) provides valuable insight to how study habits affect the learning impact that translates to career aspiration and academic success of the mathematics students.
+A study conducted by Van Rooki et al., (2018), identifies the significant impact onacademic adjustment and motivation in relation to the influence of the academic success.
+Another study conducted by Oracion & Abina, (2021) provides valuable insight to how study habits affect the learning impact that translates to career aspiration and academic success of the mathematics students.
 Many theoretical explanations and models have been put forth to comprehend the fundamental machanisms by which academic behavior serves as a mediator in relation between career aspiration and academic success.
 Thus, it is hypothosised that academic behavior mediates the relationship between career aspiration and academic success of STEM undergraduates.

 H4 – Academic Behavior mediates the relationship between Career Aspiration and AcademicSuccess of STEM undergraduates.